 The amount contributed to the HSA must be used for qualified expenses related to the HDHP.
 Receipts for expenses should be kept in a safe place.
 If an employee must withdraw HSA money, it is similar to the penalties for withdrawing from an IRA before its time limit.
-The withdrawn amount is subject to income tax, plus a 10% penalty.
-Compare an FSA with an HSA.
+The withdrawn amount is subject to income tax, plus a 20% penalty.

 HSA and HDHP Contribution Limits

-The following amounts are adjusted for inflation annually.
+The following amounts are for 2021; figures are adjusted for inflation annually.

 HSA Maximum Contribution Amount